1851 Atlantic hurricane season: Hurricane Four

 The hurricane passed near Saint Lucia on August 17, where high tides and rough seas were reported.
 Flooding was reported in northern Puerto Rico during its passage.
 Impact is unknown in Hispaniola and Cuba.
-The hurricane produced an estimated storm tide of 12 ft at Saint Marks; the combination of waves and the storm tide flooded coastal areas, destroying 50% of the cotton crops in some areas.
+The hurricane produced an estimated storm tide of 12 ft at St. Marks; the combination of waves and the storm tide flooded coastal areas, destroying 50% of the cotton crops in some areas.
 Rough seas destroyed a brig, killing 17 people, and another person drowned due to a shipwreck.
 Many ships were expected to have been lost in the storm, resulting in fear of potentially hundreds of deaths.
 The storm caused heavy damage along the coastline, and in Apalachicola the winds destroyed the roofs of all but two or three buildings.
 Dog Island Light was destroyed, resulting in five deaths.
 Further inland, many houses were blown over in Tallahassee, totaling $60,000 in damage (1851 USD).
 Heavy damage was reported in Alabama, including destroyed crops and damaged houses; damage in the state was less than in Florida.
 Hurricane-force winds extended into southwestern Georgia, while tropical storm force winds were reported along the coastline.
 In Savannah, the winds damaged many houses and downed many trees.
 In North Carolina and Virginia, winds from the storm destroyed crop fields and small buildings; in the region, it was described as the worst storm in 30 years.
 Storm damage was reported as far north as Cambridge, Massachusetts.